markjwbecker/SteadyStateBVAR/README.md

 Now we need to specify the prior variances for the steady state coefficients.
-Let us put a strong prior on inflation, since the Swedish central bank has a 2% inflation target.
+Let us put a strong prior on inflation, since the Swedish central bank has a 2% CPIF inflation target.
 For the other variables, we can just put unit variances.
 We assume prior independence of the steady states.
 Note that the variances are for the elements in vec(Lambda_pr_means).